 The Ferris State University wireless network is accessible for all faculty, staff, administration, and students.
-It is currently available at most outdoor locations, and has been deployed within many buildings, including the common areas of the residence halls.
+It is currently available within many buildings, including the common areas of the residence halls.
 For a quick reference on the wireless networks, click here.

 When connecting to FerrisWiFi

 If it asks to select an encryption, select WPA2 before entering your username and password.

 When searching for available public networks, be sure you connect to a supported network device.
 Ferris access points are named the same throughout campus to allow for quick identification.

 Supported Private Networks